-SEPP (Affordable Rental Housing) 2009 SEPP (Housing for Seniors and People with Disabilities) 2004 (Affordable housing or secondary dwellings are not required to be accessible but must have accessible and continuous pathways and entry to dwellings).
-SEPP (Housing for Seniors and People with Disabilities) 2004 Provides for residential care facilities, hostels and group or self- contained accommodation.
+Manages compliance of housing development against: State Environmental Planning Policies (SEPP's) to provide housing that meets the needs of people with a disability and frailty: SEPP (Affordable Rental Housing) 2009 SEPP (Affordable Rental Housing) Standards 2010 (Premises Standards) National Construction Code: Building Code of Australia (BCA) Australian Standard (AS 1428) - Design for Access and Mobility of housing development against State Environmental Planning Policies (SEPP's) to provide housing that meets the needs of people with a disability and frailty: SEPP (Affordable Rental Housing) 2009 SEPP (Housing for Seniors and People with housing development against: SEPP (Affordable Rental Housing) 2009 Provides for affordable rental housing and Enables secondary dwellings (Affordable housing or secondary dwellings are not required to be accessible but must have accessible and continuous pathways and entry to dwellings). affordable rental housing for people on low incomes.
+Provides for secondary dwellings where people with disabilities can live independently and close to their families and/or carer support networks.
+Provides opportunity for both independent and supported accommodation for people with disabilities, which meets the specific needs of people of all ages 6.2.1 Building Operational approvals and construction certificates issued with requirements under SEPP (Affordable Rental Housing) 2009 # development approvals and construction certificates issued with requirements under SEPP (Housing for Seniors and People with and People with Disabilities) 2004 Provides for residential care facilities, hostels and group or self-contained accommodation.
 (Housing for seniors and people with disabilities housing must be accessible).
-Provides opportunity for both independent and supported accommodation for people with disabilities, which meets the specific needs of people of all ages and abilities. construction certificates issued with requirements under SEPP (Housing for Seniors and People with Disabilities) 2004 Manages compliance of housing development against Australian Standard AS4299 Adaptable Housing.
-Manages compliance of housing development against Australian Standard AS4299 Adaptable Housing to: Enables adaptable housing which is designed so that it can be modified easily in the future to become accessible.
-Provides housing that meets specific needs of all users - ages and abilities.
+Manages compliance of housing development against Australian Standard AS4299 Adaptable Housing.
+Manages compliance of housing development against Australian Standard AS4299 Adaptable Housing to: Enable adaptable housing which is designed in such a way that it can be modified easily in the future to become accessible to people with disabilities or progressive frailties.
+Requires that one in four dwellings in multi-dwelling developments must be adaptable.
+Must provide accessible Provides housing that meets specific needs of all users - ages and abilities.
 Supports independent living.
 Supports continued family and community networks.
-6.2 6.2.1 DP6.7 Development & Building Certification Operational Ongoing # development approvals and construction certificates with requirements under AS4299

-Requires that one in four dwellings in multi-dwelling developments must be adaptable.
-Must provide accessible pathways and entry to the dwelling, access common use areas, one accessible bedroom, and an accessible bathroom.
+6.2 6.2.1 DP6.7 Development & Building Certification Operational # development approvals and construction certificates pathways and entry to the dwelling, access common use areas, one accessible bedroom, accessible bathroom.
 Complies with legislative requirements and employs best practice principles in the design and delivery of new parks and recreational spaces.
 Complies with legislative requirements and employs best practice principles in the design of its parks and recreational spaces.
 Best practice principles are drawn from multiple sources including: State-wide best practice manuals.
 Australian Standards for access-mobility (AS1428) 2010 and playgrounds (AS4686).
 Kidsafe best practice guides for playgrounds.
 Safer by Design (CPTED) principles for lighting and improving visibility and natural surveillance.
+Touched by Olivia Foundation Guidelines for all abilities playgrounds.
 Improves access, mobility and safety for people using parks and recreational spaces.
 Provides inclusive active and passive parks so people with disabilities can participate in recreation.
-5.3 5.3.1 DP5.4 Facilities Management - Parks and Recreation Operational Maintain compliance with Australian Standards and best practice guides when designing and delivering parks and recreational spaces. # upgrades to parks and recreational spaces with improved accessibility.
+5.3 5.3.1 DP5.4 Facilities Management - Parks and Recreation Operational Maintain compliance with Australian Standards and best practice guides when designing and delivering parks and recreational spaces. # upgrades to parks and recreational spaces with improved accessibility Provides accessible facilities at swimming pools in: Bombala Provides accessible toilets and change rooms, disability parking and disabled access within swimming pools in: Improves access to recreational facilities for people with disabilities.
+5.2 5.2.1 DP5.2 Facilities Management Operational Maintain the provision of accessible facilities at swimming pools